Texas Motorcycle Helmet Law: Importance, Exceptions, and Enforcement

 What types of motorcycle helmets are approved under Texas law?

-Motorcycle helmets must be “DOT approved,” which means the Department of Transportation approves them.
+Texas motorcycle helmet laws require motorcycle helmets to be “DOT approved,” which means the Department of Transportation approves them.
 Federal Motor Vehicle Safety Standard #218 explains what standards a motorcycle helmet must meet to be legally used on Texas roads and highways.

 Can I ride without a helmet if I have medical insurance that covers injuries sustained in a motorcycle accident?